 What is acupuncture?

-Acupuncture usually involves the insertion of thin sterile needles into discrete and specific points on the body in order to cause a therapeutic effect, but may also include other methods such as electrical stimulation and moxibustion.
+Acupuncture usually involves the insertion of thin sterile needles into discrete and specific points on the body to cause a therapeutic effect, but may also include other methods such as electrical stimulation and moxibustion.
 The point on the body is called “Shu-uxe” or acupuncture point (acupoint).
 The ancient Chinese discovered 361 acupoints in humans and 173 in animals.

 FAQ for Veterinary Acupuncture